mira10-git/robotgirlz.github.io/README.md

 The temperature sensor placed inside the bottle cap can be viewed here:
 `<img src="images/tempinsidecap.jpeg" width="284" height="1712">`

 The customised stacked up water level sensor can be seen below.
-The first image shows how it is placed inside the bottle and the second image gives a clear image on the stacking of 5 different individual water level sensors to create a one long one:
+The first image shows how it is placed inside the bottle and the second image gives a picture on the stacking of five different individual water level sensors to create a new long one:
 `<img src="images/Waterlevel_sensor1.jpeg" width="284" height="1712">`
 `<img src="images/Waterlevel_sensor2.png" width="105" height="912">`